NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

    // -- SHA-256 Content Hash: 4473516a592209cbcd3a7ba4edeebbdb374ee8e4a49d19896fafb8f278dc25fa

-Note how the full hash value is obtained by appending the directory names with the file name (e.g., `4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c` for the first object).
+Note how the full hash value is obtained by appending the directory names with the file name

+ (e.g., `4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c` for the first object).

 **Metadata Storage**

 With this layout, knowing the content identifier/hash value for an object allows a client with sufficient privileges to directly retrieve the data object without the need to retrieve the metadata from Metacat first.
-But what if we only had a PID?
+But what our primary goal of obtaining both system metadata and file contents if we only had a PID?

 A mechanism is needed to store metadata about the object, including its persistent identifier (PID), other system metadata for the object, or extended metadata that we might want to include.
-So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID.
-These documents are stored by calculating the hash identifier of the `PID` + `formatId` (namespace).
+So, in addition to data objects, the system supports storage for multiple metadata documents that are associated with a given PID, along with reference files that facilitate the relationship that exists with a given PID.

+Multiple metadata documents can exist for a given PID, so these documents are stored by calculating the hash identifier of the `PID` + `formatId` (namespace).
+Reference files are created when objects are stored - and the process to do so can be separately invoked if the calling app cannot do it immediately.

 For example, given the PID `jtao.1700.1`, one can find the directory that contains all metadata documents related to the given pid by calculating the SHA-256 of that PID using::